“Inspiration comes unannounced.”

 Inspiration comes unannounced.
+Got it.

 LET ME ASK YA THIS…